-MNPR-101 is also being developed for the treatment of severe COVID-19 and other respiratory diseases.
+A radioimmunotherapeutic ("RIT") based on MNPR-101 is also being developed for the treatment of severe COVID-19 and other respiratory diseases.
 We have entered into a collaboration development agreement with NorthStar to develop potential uPRITs to treat severe COVID-19.
 This collaboration combines NorthStar's expertise in the innovative production, supply, and distribution of important medical radioisotopes with our expertise in therapeutic drug development.
-We have coupled MNPR-101 with a therapeutic radioisotope in collaboration with NorthStar and IsoTherapeutics Group, LLC, which have generated the MNPR-101 conjugates capable of binding radioactive isotopes. uPAR seems to be selectively expressed on aberrantly activated immune cells.
+We have coupled MNPR-101 with a therapeutic radioisotope in collaboration with NorthStar and IsoTherapeutics Group, LLC, which have generated the MNPR-101 RIT conjugates. uPAR seems to be selectively expressed on aberrantly activated immune cells.
 In response to coronavirus (SARS-CoV2) infection, these rogue immune cells produce pro-inflammatory cytokines that can cause runaway inflammation throughout the body, commonly referred to as a "cytokine storm."
 It is this systemic hyper-inflammatory state that is thought to be largely responsible for the severe lung injury and further multiple organ damage that contributes to poor outcomes and death in patients with severe COVID-19.

-In collaboration with NorthStar, we have filed a provisional patent application entitled "Precision Radioimmunotherapeutic Targeting of the Urokinase Plasminogen Activator Receptor (uPAR) for Treatment of Severe COVID-19 Disease" with the USPTO.
+In collaboration with NorthStar, we filed a provisional patent application entitled "Precision Radioimmunotherapeutic Targeting of the Urokinase Plasminogen Activator Receptor (uPAR) for Treatment of Severe COVID-19 Disease" with the USPTO on June 15, 2020.
+A full international application (International Application Number PCT/US2021/037416) that claims priority to the provisional filing date was filed under the Patent Cooperation Treaty ("PCT") on June 15, 2021.
 This application covers novel compositions and uses of cytotoxic radioisotopes attached to antibodies that bind to uPAR, thereby creating precision targeted radiotherapeutics, also known as uPRITs, for the treatment of severe COVID-19 and other respiratory diseases.
 Advanced COVID-19 patients frequently develop severe, life-threatening, pulmonary inflammation as a result of a viral induced cytokine storm.
 The development of this cytokine storm is associated with a high rate of mortality in severe COVID-19 patients, even when oxygen support and mechanical ventilation are utilized. uPRITs have been designed with the goal of selectively eradicating the aberrantly activated immune cells responsible for causing cytokine storm and its harmful systemic effects.
 The co-inventors of the provisional patent application are James Harvey, Chief Scientific Officer of NorthStar, and Andrew P. Mazar, our Chief Scientific Officer.
 In addition to NorthStar and the IsoTherapeutics Group, LLC, which generated the uPRIT candidates, we have entered into collaborations with: Aragen Bioscience Inc., which screened the uPRIT candidates through preclinical biochemical testing; and Texas Lung Injury Institute / University of Texas Health Science Center at Tyler, which plans to perform preclinical testing and, if successful, clinical testing.